 A condition report must be completed whether or not a rental bond is taken.
 However, a condition report is not needed if the same parties renew a tenancy agreement or if a new co-tenant or occupant moves in.

 The tenant must complete their part of the condition report and return a copy to you within 7 days of receiving it.
-If the tenants have added anything you disagree with, you can apply to the Consumer, Trader and Tenancy Tribunal for an order to amend the comments.
+If the tenants have added anything you disagree with, you can apply to the NSW Civil and Administrative Tribunal for an order to amend the comments.